ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/02-full-binary-trees.md

 By mathematical induction the theorem holds for all values of $n > 0$.
 :::

-When analyzing the space requirements for a binary tree implementation, it is useful to know how many empty subtrees a tree contains.
+When analysing the space requirements for a binary tree implementation, it is useful to know how many empty subtrees a tree contains.
 A simple extension of the Full Binary Tree Theorem tells us exactly how many empty subtrees there are in *any* binary tree, whether full or not.
 Here